 Board of Education Secretary Ben Walker and at least three other board members are moving forward with a special meeting Monday, 6:30 p.m. at Geraldine Johnson School.
 Will selective boycotter Dennis Bradley, the chair, show up?

 Entries Tagged as 'Mario Testa'

-April 18th, 2016 · 22 Comments · Analysis and Comment, City Politics, News and Events, State Politics
+September 9th, 2016 · 17 Comments · Analysis and Comment, City Politics, National Politics, News and Events, State Politics

 Republican candidate for Congress John Shaban on Thursday did something very few GOP regional candidates for office have even thought about: he opened his campaign headquarters in Bridgeport in an effort to broaden his reach against four-term Democratic incumbent Jim Himes in Connecticut’s 4th District.

 August 27th, 2016 · 61 Comments · Analysis and Comment, City Council, City Politics